learn-co-curriculum/java-mod-1-scope-lab/README.md

 ## Instruction

-Modify the sample code in the previous section such that we can display the integer value we have assigned based on the value of the `flag` variable.
+The starter code that we are given will currently not work in this state.
+Consider the scope of the variables and modify the following code so that it will compile.
+We want to print out the number according to the value of the `flag` variable.
+Therefore, we must ensure that when we make the adjustments needed that the appropriate number is displayed to the user.

 ```java
 public class StudentGame {